aysekubrakupeli/stream-3-end-project/README.md

 # Carebook
 **Ecommerce & Blog Web Application with User Authentication and Stripe Payments**

 This is the final Bootcamp Stream 3 project.
-It is a **fictional** social media site built with Python's *Django* framework with ecommerce functionality (Stripe) - no template was used.
+It is a social media site built with Python's *Django* framework with ecommerce functionality (Stripe) - no template was used.
+What you can do on the site is create your own account and share posts.
+What makes this site different however are the "EgoPoints".
+These egopoints are aquired by liking, donating, creating posts, and creating a new account.
+By donating money you can earn ego points, the amount donated decides the amount of points you get.
+There is a twist, if the bank transfer isn't accepted you will lose points.
+Because you have pretended to want to donate.
+If you want to give it a try you can use one of the existing users: Username: freemanguy@test.com Password: Test12345.
+Or you can create your own account and start collecting your own points!
+One soon upcoming feature will be a leaderboard so we can see who is leading with the points.
+You can view the points on the individuals profile page.

 ## Live Demo